Niram Maaratha Pookkal (TV series): Synopsis

-It is a story about a village girl Venmathi, who is in love with her teenage crush Ram, who is far away in a city and is in love with city-based fashionable girl, Keerthy.
+It is a story about a village girl Venmathi, who is in love with her teenage crush Ram, who is in a far away city and is in love with city-based fashionable girl, Keerthy.
 Circumstances forces the hero to marry the heroine.
 The struggle of the heroine to safeguard from revealing herself to the hero and the hero's struggle, between the two women forms the crux of the story.